golobby/orm/README.md

 ```
 After this step, we can start using ORM.
 ### Fetching an entity from a database
-GolobbyORM makes it trivial to fetch entities from a database using its primary key.
+GoLobby ORM makes it trivial to fetch entities from a database using its primary key.
 ```go
 user, err := orm.Find[User](1)
 ```